sheremetyev/texts.js/examples/pandoc/README.md

 a blank line, it is treated as a paragraph.
 Since "Second" is followed by a list, and not a blank line, it isn't treated as a paragraph.
 The fact that the list is followed by a blank line is irrelevant.
 (Note:
-Pandoc works this way even when the `markdown_strict` format is specified.
+Pandoc works this way even when the `--strict` option is specified.
 This behavior is consistent with the official markdown syntax description, even though it is different from that of `Markdown.pl`.)